 Light Field Imaging in Underwater Environments

 Light field cameras have a microlens array between the camera's main lens and image sensor, enabling recovery of a depth map and high resolution image from a single optical sensor.
-I am interested in using light field cameras for underwater perception.
+Our research has focused on leveraging light field cameras to improve underwater perception, with tasks including real-time 3D reconstruction and underwater image dehazing.

 Underwater Bundle Adjustment